 This allows only the pure air to get through your filter, leaving you with a far better indoor air quality.
 A better IAQ will help with things like coughing, wheezing, runny nose, headaches, and more.

 Where are True HEPA filters used?

 True HEPA filters are going to be used in places like medical facilities and computer rooms at all times.
 Places such as disk manufacturers and pharmaceutical manufacturers will also solely use true HEPA filters.
 Other places such as public businesses, government buildings, and other public places will use the filters at their discretion.

 While using a HEPA filter in a business is not necessary, it may be a good idea to go the extra mile and provide your customers with quality air to breathe in.
 When deciding True HEPA vs. HEPA, you have to consider what you are filtering.

 As we have found out HEPA is a similarly designed filter to a true HEPA filter that is unable to perform as well.
 They are found in small cheap purifiers and are not to be relied on.
 While true HEPA filters are capable of filtering particulates down to 0.3 microns and are found in larger and higher cost purifiers.
 Depending on what you need the filter for will depend on which one you need.
 Cleaning up debris will be perfectly acceptable for a HEPA filter unit.

 But if you use a filter for something like an operating room, you will need a true HEPA every single time – there’s no competition between HEPA type and true HEPA filters.
-The professionals at Clover Services are always happy to help you figure out what kind of air filtration you need.
+The professionals at Clover Contracting are always happy to help you figure out what kind of air filtration you need.